wenkokke/paper-prioritise-the-best-variation/lmcs/REBUTTAL-LETTER.md

 - Fig2: rule T-Absurd would admit weakening, so is wrong.

-  @elektra85: clarify this in the paper and here.
+  The authors: The rule T-Absurd is exfalso, i.e., from a proof of false, or a term of the empty type, anything follows, including weakening.

+  We believe that T-Absurd can only be used to derive weakening in the presence of a proof of false.
+If the reviewer believes that T-Absurd admits general weakening, we would welcome them to elaborate.

 - T-Pair: why should p < minpr(∆)?

-  The authors: we need this condition becuase of the operational semantics evaluating products.
-They're ordered.
-First field goes first.
+  The authors: We need this condition because of the operational semantics evaluating products, which evaluate the fields of a pair in order.

 - Lemma 3.2: Also, shouldn’t there be a relationship on p and q?